 The proportion of persons using specialist treatment services, whose primary drug of use was ecstasy, remained very low across all sites.
 No more than 1% of persons reported ecstasy as their primary substance of use across all sites.
 Ecstasy was however reported as a secondary substance of use by several people attending specialist substance use treatment facilities.
-Across sites, between 0% and 1% reported ecstasy as a primary or secondary substance of use (Table 17).
+Across sites, between 0% and 1% reported ecstasy as a primary or secondary substance of use (Table 11).

-In the WC, the proportion of people reporting MA ('tik') as their primary substance of use was 29% compared to 28% in the previous period.
+In the WC, the proportion of people reporting MA ('tik') as their primary substance of use increased significantly to 44% compared to the previous period.
 The mean age of users presenting with MA as their primary drug of use in the WC was 31 years.
 Compared with a mean age of 19 in 2004, this may suggest a reduction in the number of adolescents using the drug as the proportion of new (first) admissions remains fairly stable.
-MA users admitted to treatment were more likely to be Coloured (83%) and male (64%).
-Most reported smoking the drug (97%) and only 11 MA users reported injecting the drug.
-Of the MA users, 57% reported daily use of the drug and a further 32% reported using MA 2-6 days per week.
-Overall 43% of all users reporting for treatment in the WC in the first half of 2019 reported MA either as a primary or secondary substance of use, remaining stable compared to the previous period (Figure 4).
-MA has been the most common primary substance of use for persons younger than 20 years in the WC since
+MA users admitted to treatment were more likely to be Coloured (74%) and male (71%).
+Most reported smoking the drug (97%) and only four MA users reported injecting the drug.
+Of the MA users, 49% reported daily use of the drug and a further 34% reported using MA 2-6 days per week.
+Overall, 59% of all users reported mathematications are primary or secondary substance of use, remaining stable compared to the previous period (Figure